What is a Primary Source?

 - Practical considerations are the most common challenges for instructors

 using online primary source archives.
-These include access to good quality
+These include access to good

-to make use of online materials.
+the time to make use of online materials.

 - Online collections often include photographs, films, audio recordings,

 pamphlets, and political cartoons.
-Teachers and students need a wide
+Teachers and students need a

-array of skills to successfully interpret the different media.
+wide array of skills to successfully interpret the different media.

-- The faithful depiction of the language, thinking, and behavior of
+- The faithful depiction of the language, thinking, and behavior

-with little if any contextual explanation or interpretation.
+unedited form with little if any contextual explanation or interpretation.

-- The multiple perspectives presented by primary source archives make
+- The multiple perspectives presented by primary source archives

-becoming a more volatile place.
+classroom becoming a more volatile place.

 - Online primary sources are both vast and fragmentary and finding